Review & Rating

 The design of the faucets is imaginative and creative, the quality unmatched and finishes superb.
 Throw in a first class customer service organization and you have an unquestioned winner.
 During the bi-annual run up to Best Value faucet, Waterstone has always been a strong finalist in the luxury faucet division.
 It has yet to take first position for two reasons: Its 7-year warranty on its finishes is, in the opinion of our panel, too weak and needs improvement; and its Geann mixing cartridges do not have enough history behind them to generate a sufficient degree of confidence among our panel members in their long term leak-free reliability.
 Maybe in a few more years....

 However, there is no one here that would hesitate to buy one for his or her own busy kitchen.

-If you have had an experience with a Waterstone faucet, — good, bad or indifferent — that you would like to share, please contact us or post a comment below.
+We are continuing to research the company.
+If you have experience with Waterstone faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.